docker/docs/docker-for-windows/install.md

 * Legacy (`.msi`) installers are available for [Edge](https://download.docker.com/win/edge/InstallDocker.msi) and [Stable](https://download.docker.com/win/stable/InstallDocker.msi) channels.

 * Docker for Windows is designed to configure Docker development environments on Windows 10.
-You can develop both Docker Linux containers and Docker Windows containers with Docker for Windows.
-To run Docker Windows containers in production, see instructions for [installing Docker EE on Windows Server 2016](/install/windows/docker-ee.md).
-To run Docker Linux containers in production, see [instructions for installing Docker on Linux](/install/index.md).
+You can develop both _Docker Linux_ containers and _Docker Windows_ containers.
+To run Docker Windows containers in production, see [Install Docker Enterprise Edition for Windows Server](/install/windows/docker-ee.md).
+To run Docker Linux containers in production, see [Install Docker](/install/index.md).

-* Docker for Windows requires 64bit Windows 10 Pro with Hyper-V available.
+* Docker for Windows requires 64-bit Windows 10 Pro with Hyper-V available.
 See [What to know before you install](install.md#what-to-know-before-you-install) for a full list of prerequisites.

 * You can switch between Edge and Stable versions, but you can only have one app installed at a time.
 Also, you need to save images and export containers you want to keep before uninstalling the current version before installing another.
 For more about this, see the [FAQs about Stable and Edge channels](faqs.md#questions-about-stable-and-edge-channels).

 ##  What to know before you install